NCFE (charity): Fika

 NCFE partnered with the mental fitness app Fika to launch the sector's first ever mental health fitness mobile app, to improve mental fitness in the further education sector.

 WorldSkills UK

 NCFE collaborated with WorldSkills UK to create the Centre of Excellence programme to advance vocational learning practice.

 Association of Apprentices

 NCFE was a founding partner of the Association of Apprentices (AoA) which was created in 2019 in an effort to help boost the number of apprentices staying on and completing their programme.

+Controversies

+Ofqual fine for T-level failings

+In July 2024, Ofqual, the UK exams watchdog, fined NFCE £300,000 for "major failings" with the papers sat by health and science T-level students in 2022.
+Ofqual said NCFE had failed to develop "valid question papers" for its T-level qualifications in healthcare, healthcare science, and science.

+Examples of failings in question papers included questions about "the acidity of volcanoes" rather than the health-based questions relevant to the course.
+These failings were considered to contribute to a 1-in-3 dropout rate from health T-Level qualifications.